juniorxsound/portfolio/src/pages/bio.md

 ### **Workshops & talks**

+- **Adobe Research** - [*The New York Times R&D* (2021)](https://research.adobe.com/lecture/members-of-the-new-york-times-rd-team/) - Applying Emerging Technologies In Service of Journalism at The New York Times.

-- **Brown Institute at Columbia Journalism School** - [*The New York Times R&D* (2020)](https://brown.columbia.edu/event/applying-emerging-technologies-in-service-of-journalism/) - Applying Emerging Technologies In Service of Journalism at The New York Times.
+- **Brown Institute at Columbia Journalism School** - [*The New York Times R&D* (2021)](https://brown.columbia.edu/event/applying-emerging-technologies-in-service-of-journalism/) - Applying Emerging Technologies In Service of Journalism at The New York Times.

 - **The Machine Learning Center at Georgia Tech** - [*The New York Times R&D* (2020)](https://mlatgt.blog/2020/10/07/nyt-rd-team-to-discuss-technologys-impact-on-journalism-in-live-virtual-event/) - Applying Emerging Technologies In Service of Journalism at The New York Times.